x-Lysandre/MovieGenreClassification/README.md

 # Movie Genre Classification

 ## Overview
-This project aims to classify movies based on their genres using machine learning and natural language processing (NLP) techniques.
-By leveraging movie titles and descriptions as input features, the model predicts the appropriate genre(s) for a given movie.
+This project aims to classify movies based on their genres using traditional machine learning techniques such as Naïve Bayes, Gaussian Naïve Bayes, and Logistic Regression.
+The classification is based on structured data.

 ## Features
-- Preprocessing of movie dataset (handling missing values, text cleaning, feature extraction)
+- Preprocessing of movie dataset (handling missing values, encoding categorical data)
 - Exploratory Data Analysis (EDA) to understand genre distribution
-- Machine learning models such as Logistic Regression, SVM, Random Forest, and XGBoost
+- Machine learning models such as Naïve Bayes, Gaussian Naïve Bayes, and Logistic Regression
-- Deep learning approaches using LSTMs, CNNs, and BERT for improved text classification
 - Model evaluation using accuracy, precision, recall, and F1-score
 - Visualization of results